risk-first/website/menagerie/Complexity-Risk.md

 ![Complexity Risks](images/generated/all-complexity-risk.png)

-You could think of this section, then, as **Codebase Risk**:  We'll look at three separate measures of codebase complexity and talk about **Technical Debt**, and look at places in which **Codebase Risk** is at it's greatest.
+You could think of this section, then, as **Codebase Risk**:  We'll look at three separate measures of codebase complexity and talk about [Technical Debt](Complexity-Risk#technical-debt), and look at places in which **Codebase Risk** is at it's greatest.

 ## Kolmogorov Complexity